 Did you know that you are not supposed to keep your thermostat at the same temperature when you are away from home?
 In the winter, turn down the thermostat by two to five degrees C (five to ten degrees F) when you leave for work during the day.
 In the summer, turn it up by two to five degrees C (five to ten degrees F) .
 This ensures that your HVAC system does not have to work as hard and saves you some serious money on your electric or gas bill at the end of the month.

-If you are still contemplating what the right temperature is for your house, you might want to consider consulting qualified HVAC contractors.
+If you are still contemplating what the right temperature is for your house, you might want to consider consulting qualified Heating contractors in Winnipeg.
 At Provincial Heating and Cooling, we can set you up with all the tools you need to live comfortably!